HalFinneyIsMyHomeBoy/BBMTLib/README.md

 A secure Multi-Party Computation (MPC) Threshold Signature Scheme (TSS) library for Bitcoin, built for mobile integration on both iOS and Android.

+**NOSTR Integration for Wallet Creation and Transactions**

+BBMTLib now leverages **NOSTR relays** to create wallets and send transactions, utilizing a robust multi-layer encryption pattern based on Nostr Improvement Proposals (NIPs):

+- **NIP-44:** Encrypted Direct Messages using shared secret derivation
+- **NIP-59:** Gift Wraps (Rumor → Seal → Wrap pattern for TSS message transport) to enhance privacy

+**Key Security Benefits:**

+- **End-to-end encryption** between parties
+- **Metadata privacy** (relays cannot see sender/recipient relationships)
+- **Forward secrecy** (one-time keys for wraps)
+- **Authentication** (signed seals verify sender identity)

+**CLI Usage Option**

+In addition to library integration for mobile apps, BBMTLib also provides a **command-line interface (CLI)** for testing and automation.
+This allows developers to generate wallets, sign transactions, and interact with NOSTR relays directly from the terminal.
+See the `cmd/` directory and included examples for CLI usage instructions.

 ## How to Build

 ```bash